Ángel Nieves Díaz

-Ángel Nieves Díaz (31 August 1951 – 13 December 2006) was a Puerto Rican convict and a suspected serial killer who was executed by lethal injection by Florida.
-Nieves, who had escaped from a prison in Puerto Rico while serving time for murder, was convicted of shooting and killing the manager of a strip club in Florida in 1979.
+Ángel Nieves Díaz (August 31, 1951 – December 13, 2006) was a Puerto Rican murderer who was executed by lethal injection by Florida.
+Díaz, who had escaped from a prison in Puerto Rico while serving time for murder, was convicted of shooting and killing the manager of a strip club in Florida in 1979.
 He maintained his innocence until his death.

 Early life

-Nieves was born in Puerto Rico, and became involved in the world of crime and drugs, going by the nickname Papo la Muerte, which roughly translates to "Daddy Death" or "Death Daddy".
-He was also a suspected leader of the Boricua Popular Army, also known as the Los Macheteros.
+Díaz was born in Puerto Rico, and became involved in the world of crime and drugs, going by the nickname Papá de la Muerte, or Papo la Muerte, which roughly translates to "Daddy of Death".
+He was also a suspected leader of the Boricua Popular Army, also known as Los Macheteros.

-Nieves married in high school and dropped out in his third year.
+Díaz married in high school and dropped out in his third year.
 When he was 17, he was arrested for possessing heroin.
-When Nieves was 24, he shot and wounded a police officer during an armed robbery.
+When Díaz was 24, he shot and wounded a police officer during an armed robbery.
 He was sentenced to 5 to 8 years in prison.

 Crimes

-In July 1978, Nieves killed the director of a drug rehabilitation center, stabbing him 19 times while he was sleeping.
+In July 1978, Díaz killed the director of a drug rehabilitation center, stabbing him 19 times while he was sleeping.
 He was found guilty of second degree murder and sentenced to 10 to 15 years in prison.
-In 1979, Nieves escaped from the Río Piedras State Penitentiary, nearly beating a guard to death in the process.
+In 1979, Díaz escaped from the Río Piedras State Penitentiary, nearly beating a guard to death in the process.
 He then fled to Florida.

-On 29 December 1979, Nieves and two friends, Angel Toro and another man who was never caught, robbed the Velvet Swing Lounge, a strip club in Florida.
-During the robbery, Joseph Nagy, the manager, was shot to death.
+On December 29, 1979, Díaz and two friends, Angel "Sammy" Toro and another man who was never caught, robbed the Velvet Swing Lounge, a strip club in Little Gables, Florida.
+During the robbery, 49-year-old Joseph Nagy, the manager, was shot to death.
 There were no eyewitnesses because most of the employees and patrons were locked in a public restroom.

-Police also suspect Nieves and Toro of committing another murder in Miami.
+Police also suspect Díaz and Toro of committing another murder in Miami's Flagami neighborhood.